BaptisteCarbillet/pets_cartpole/README.md

 This repo contains an implementation of the algorithm PETS for model based reinforcement learning.
 The implementation is based on the paper [PETS: Probabilistic Ensembles with Trajectory Sampling](https://arxiv.org/abs/1805.12114) by Chua et al.

-It learns a good policy for the CartPole environment using only 26 demonstrations.
+It learns a policy for the CartPole environment using only 26 demonstrations.

 ### MuJoCo installation